Cain and Mabel: Plot

-Waitress-turned-Broadway star Mabel O'Dare (Marion Davies) and garage-mechanic-turned-prize fighter Larry Cain (Clark Gable) dislike each other intensely, but press agent Aloysius K. Reilly (Roscoe Karns) cooks up a phony romance between them for publicity.
+Waitress-turned-Broadway star Mabel O'Dare and garage-mechanic-turned-prize fighter Larry Cain dislike each other intensely, but press agent Aloysius K. Reilly cooks up a phony romance between them for publicity.
 Inevitably, the two fall in love for real, and plan on getting married, with Mabel quitting show business to be a housewife and Cain quitting the fight racket to run garages in New Jersey.

-When their entourages get wind of their plan, they plant the story in the newspapers, and each thinks the other one betrayed their secret - until Mabel's aunt (Ruth Donnelly) tells Mabel the truth.
+When their entourages get wind of their plan, they plant the story in the newspapers, and each thinks the other one betrayed their secret - until Mabel's aunt tells Mabel the truth.
 Mabel abandons her show and rushes to Philadelphia where Cain is fighting.
-Having been told by his manager that Mabel is going to marry crooner Ronny Caudwell (Robert Paige), an enraged Cain is waging an all-out fight against his opponent, until he hears Mabel's voice and is knocked down.
-Reilly confesses to Cain that he was the one who leaked the story, and Cain's second, DoDo (Allen Jenkins) accidentally throws a towel into the ring, making Cain the loser by a technical knockout.
+Having been told by his manager that Mabel is going to marry crooner Ronny Caudwell, an enraged Cain is waging an all-out fight against his opponent, until he hears Mabel's voice and is knocked down.
+Reilly confesses to Cain that he was the one who leaked the story, and Cain's second, DoDo accidentally throws a towel into the ring, making Cain the loser by a technical knockout.
 But since Mabel has bet on the other boxer, the newly reunited couple will have a tidy nest egg to start their new life together.